Website visits can predict angler presence using machine learning: Discussion

 \section{Discussion}

-Angler-generated data, particularly recent lake website visits, were effective in predicting the presence or absence of boats on a given day but were insufficient for accurately predicting boat counts at the lakes.
-In ML models predicting daily boat counts at known lakes, whereby up to 77\% of the boat count variance could be explained by the model, the most important features were shoreline length, distance to urban areas, and human population.
-The available data and features were insufficient to accurately predict boat counts at unknown lakes across Ontario.
+This study examined the utility of spatio-temporal, temporal and spatial features to predict recreational angler effort across lakes in Ontario, Canada, testing a variety of machine-learning methods.
+Importantly, the utility of data from an online fishing platform and its associated mobile application was shown, and in particular recent lake website visits were effective in predicting the presence or absence of angling boats on a given day but were insufficient for accurately predicting boat counts at the lakes.
+In ML models predicting daily boat counts at known lakes, where up to 77\% of the variance could be explained, the most important features were shoreline length, distance to urban areas, and human population.
+However, these models failed to generalize to unknown lakes across Ontario due to the limited predictive power of available features and data.

-Website visits emerged as the most important feature for predicting boat presence at both known lakes over time and at entirely unknown lakes.
-Website visits reflect information exchange and user engagement on the online platform, serving as a proxy for angler activity.
-Other angler-generated features showed only minor importance, likely due to limited data availability.
-Previous studies have explored the value of angler-generated data in various contexts.
-For example, online platforms have been used to monitor angler satisfaction and identify key predictors by applying advanced modeling techniques (\cite{vacura2023makes, gundelund2022investigating}).
-Additionally, comparisons with traditional surveys of fishing activity revealed many similarities (\cite{johnston2022comparative}).
-Furthermore, changes in fishing activity due to Covid-19 have been analyzed using data from online platforms (\cite{gundelund2021changes}).
+Website visits emerged as the most important feature for predicting boat presence across both known lakes over time and entirely unknown lakes.
+These visits reflect information exchange and user engagement on the online platform, serving as a proxy for angler interest and intent to fish.
+The utility of website visits was also supported in a previous study, where a Bayesian network found a direct relationship between website visits, boat counts, and fishing duration (\cite{taheri2025webpage}).
+Angler-reported features from the online platform had limited importance, likely due to data sparsity and variable reliability.